Oblique transition in hypersonic double-wedge flow: Introduction

-The development of 3D flow structures in hypersonic flows was recently studied by examining the growth of small perturbations in the presence of a recirculation zone~\citep{anubhav-phd20}.
-For example, 2D SWBLI becomes unstable inside the separation bubble when the strength of interaction increases beyond a critical value~\citep{gs2017global}.
-The spanwise modulation that arises from global instability introduces streaks over compression corners~\citep{sidharth2018onset} and oblique shocks impinging on a flat plate~\citep{hildebrand2017simulation}.
-Even in the absence of global instability, high-speed separated flows are extremely sensitive to upstream vortical disturbances~\citep{dwisidniccanjovJFM19} and small fluctuations around the laminar 2D base flow can experience significant non-modal amplification that leads to the appearance of steady reattachment streaks~\citep{dwivedi2020transient}.
-Furthermore, recent experiments on the cone-flare configurations~\citep{benitez2020instability,butler_laurence_2021}, which represent axisymmetric counterparts of slender double-wedges, identify unsteady perturbations in the separation zone.
-These perturbations are significantly amplified in the recirculation zone and they play an important role in transition to turbulence~\citep{butler_laurence_2021}.
+Even in the absence of global instability, high-speed separated flows are highly sensitive to upstream vortical disturbances~\citep{dwisidniccanjovJFM19} and small fluctuations around the laminar 2D base flow can experience significant non-modal amplification that leads to the appearance of steady reattachment streaks~\citep{dwivedi2020transient}.
+Furthermore, recent experiments on the cone-flare configurations~\citep{benitez2020instability,butler_laurence_2021}, which represent axisymmetric counterparts of slender double-wedges, identify unsteady fluctuations in the separation zone.
+These fluctuations are significantly amplified in the recirculation zone and they play an important role in transition to turbulence~\citep{butler_laurence_2021}.